The pedal Jeep manufacturers here are now listed in alphabetical order. Also on CJ3B.info, see Unidentified Pedal Jeeps.

 A little smaller, and cheaper at US$230 was this U.S. Army pedal Jeep, apparently licenced by Jeep Corporation, which was available online for a few years.

 On the other hand, this "Four by Four Pedal Car" is apparently not licensed to use the Jeep name.
-As of 2021 it was still for sale on the Summit Racing website for US$210, although listed as "not in stock."
+As of 2024 it was still for sale on the Summit Racing website for US$210, although listed as "not in stock."
 At 33-1/2 inches (83cm) long, it too is suitable only for fairly small youngsters.
-It has been seen with "Fire Chief" graphics (90K JPEG) although without any fire truck accessories.
+It has been seen in a Police version (200K JPEG) and with "Fire Chief" graphics (90K JPEG) although without any fire truck accessories.

 Thanks to Colin Peabody, Andy Doran, Glenn Byron, Rick Leroy, Bill Robinson, Randy Judd, Mike Winchester, David Zidaric, J-F Lavie and Gary Keating. -- Derek Redmond